 Bearded dragons exhibit a variety of behaviors.
-Recognizing what behavior your beardie is exhibiting and why they are showing this kind of behavior is important to truly understanding your pet.
+Recognizing what behavior your beardie is exhibiting and why they are showing this kind of behavior is important to truly understand your pet.
 It is also helpful to know what behaviors are normal and which ones are signs of stress or illness.

 The Head Bob